 At first glance, these Plaza Fries ($7.95) resemble the weak animal style fries from In-N-Out, but they are so much better.
 Also known as the DTF Fries at Burger Parlor's Downtown Fullerton location, these freshly cut fries are topped with plenty of their secret sauce, which is reminiscent of a thousand island, cheese, caramelized onions, and chili.
 It defies science, but the fries stay crisp, even under the weight of the toppings here.
 The chili is meaty, but kind of devoid of a spiciness, which would bring this up a notch or two in my book.
 I really liked the sweetness from the onion, which contrasted nicely with the saltiness of the rest of this.
 I'd get this again for sure.

 I can not hide my excitement that Burger Parlor has moved even closer to me, (okay it's really only twenty or so minutes, but with rush hour traffic that could almost be an hour).
-This visit to their new Orange location has showed that they have not lost their consistency, and reconfirmed that they are one of the top burger restaurants in OC.
+This visit to their new Orange location has shown that they have not lost their consistency and reconfirmed that they are one of the top burger restaurants in OC.
 In fact, since others always ask me, I'll put them in my top three OC spots, along with The Counter and G Burger.
-Of course there's always a new burger coming down the pipe, so these ranking are of course subject to change.
-Burger Parlor has a great feel to it, the food is wonderful, and we experienced great service on this evening.
+Of course, there's always a new burger coming down the pipe, so these rankings are of course subject to change.
+Burger Parlor has a great feel to it, the food is wonderful, and we experienced great service this evening.
 With Burger Parlor added to the mix, this might the greatest wave of new restaurants to hit the Plaza in Orange.
 Time will tell.

 Out of five stethoscopes, (because the three largest employers in the city of Orange are all hospitals, UCI, St. Joseph's, and CHOC, and of course these house many stethoscopes hung around doctors necks), five being best to zero being worst, Burger Parlor gets 3.5 stethoscopes.